 Tip #11: Pick a cheap meal to pay out of pocket for, if necessary.

-Tip #14: Don’t use snack credits on bottled water.
+Tip #12: Don’t use snack credits on bottled water.

 Why?
 You can get FREE ice water in a cup from any snack or quick service location at Disney World.
 This free cup of water will allow you to use your snack credits on other choices, thereby getting more out of your dining plan.

-Tip #15: Don’t use snack credits on soda at your resort.
+Tip #13: Don’t use snack credits on soda at your resort.

 Another smart way to get more out of your dining plan is to not use your snack credits on soda at the resorts.
 Included with each dining plan is a refillable mug, which can be refilled at any resort for free an unlimited number of times during the length of your stay.

-Tip #16: Use leftover snack & quick service credits on prepackaged treats.
+Tip #14: Use leftover snack & quick service credits on prepackaged treats.